Clicky Skip to Content

 • Ensure a tight seal is around your refrigerator door.

-• Limit pool pump use to six hours a day or less in summer.
+• Limit pool pump use to six hours a day or fewer in summer and four hours or fewer in winter.
+A variable-speed pool pump saves about

 • Reduce temperature on your water heater.
-Lowering by 10 degrees potentially saves 3 percent to 5 percent on water heating.
+Lowering by 10 degrees potentially saves 3 percent to 5 percent on water heating expenses

 • Replace old worn-out cookware.
 Flat-bottomed cookware offers better contact with heating